 Teen/Young Adult Excursions

-We have received a very generous grant to have three supervised teen/young adult offsite excursions to the Rock ‘n Roll Hall of Fame, the Great Lakes Science Center, and a bowling/pizza night.
+We have received a very generous Rare Patient Impact Grant from Global Genes to have three supervised teen/young adult offsite excursions to the Rock ‘n Roll Hall of Fame, the Great Lakes Science Center, and a bowling/pizza night.
 Corporate Kids Events will chaperone the excursions.
 Parents may attend, but are encouraged to allow their teen to attend without them to provide him/her with an opportunity to bond with peers.
+These excursions are free for participants, including parents if they attend.

 Eligible participants cannot have severe behavioral challenges, must be able to self-direct or need only minimal reminders, can perform activities of daily living on their own or with minimal assistance, and can functionally communicate their needs verbally or through an assistive communication device.

-These excursions are only for teens/young adults who had epilepsy surgery in childhood.
+These excursions are only for teens/young adults who had epilepsy surgery in childhood and their parents, if desired.
 No siblings allowed.

 1. Camp staff is not responsible for providing medications to any child.
 Parent(s) will be responsible for ensuring their child/children is fed lunch, snacks and drinks.
 Water will be provided to children upon their request in the Kids and Teens Camps rooms.